 Important actors in exchange relations

 As mentioned before in paragraph 2.3, I will observe the possible exchange relations between four actor groups which lead to direct effects on corruption.
 Obviously, as shown in paragraph 2.3.1 and 2.3.2 bureaucrats and politicians are important actor groups to consider.
 Literature predominantly discusses the direct effect on corruption displayed by these two actor groups.
 Because literature focuses especially on bureaucrats and politicians, I consider these to be central actors within this thesis.
-I cannot assume that these are the only actors important within the exchange relations.
+The corruptive behavior of politicians results to political corruption, as the corruptive behavior of bureaucrats results into bureaucratic corruption.
+I question the decision of current literature to consider corruption as either political or bureaucratic corruption, or a combination of those two concepts.
+Therefore, I assume that there are more important actors which need to be included within the study of exchange relations of corruption.
 I will include two other actor groups which need to be taken into account, because of their specific distinct positions within the exchange relations of corruption.
 Citizens and heads of state are also considered to have an effect on corruption.